saifullah32/M2_EmbSys/Project/5_Report/README.md

 | TC_4 | If the object detects | Object | Servo Motor should stop |
 | TC_5 | If the object is not detected | Object | Servo Motor Keeps on rotating |

+# Applications

+* Security system is used in houses.
+* Security system is used in offices.
+* Security system is used in industries.
+* Security systems are used in institutes.
+* Wherever we require security we can use the security system.